-- Applicants who have attended another college or university with earned college credits are eliqible for admission as transfer students. - Applicants are responsible for having their prior earned college credits evaluated prior to course registration to avoid duplication.
-Transfer credits are only granted for courses in which the applicant received a grade of "C" or better from an accredited college or university.
+- Applicants who have attended another college or university with earned college credits should apply for admission as transfer students. - Applicants are responsible for having their prior earned college credits evaluated prior to course registration to avoid duplication.
+Transfer credits are granted for courses in which the applicant earned a grade of "C-" or better unless otherwise specified by the program requirements.
 Click here for more details.